 - Urinary incontinence

-- Most experts believe that taking hormone therapy for up to 5 years does not increase your risk of breast cancer.
+- Most experts believe that taking HT for up to 5 years does not increase your risk of breast cancer.

 - Taking estrogen and progesterone together for longer than 3 to 5 years increases your risk of breast cancer.